ric2b/Vivaldi-browser/chromium/docs/website/site/developers/design-documents/sync/unified-sync-and-storage-overview/index.md

 ### 4. Custom with separate sync storage.

-Model type examples: Passwords.
+Data type examples: Passwords.

-This pattern is for complex model types with existing storage mechanism that can’t accommodate storing additional Sync metadata.
+This pattern is for complex data types with existing storage mechanism that can’t accommodate storing additional Sync metadata.

 While this pattern can’t guarantee the high level of consistency that the